mludwikosky/MagInkDash/README.md

 This project is a mashup of speedyg0nz's two E-Ink displays.
 I initally copied his approach and made the MagInkCal.
 I made some modifications to that to make it more readable.
 Mainly removing the month digit at the top, and rotating the content landscape.
 His original design was following the original [Android Magic Calendar concept](https://www.youtube.com/watch?v=2KDkFgOHZ5I), but that didn't work as well with English.
 Changing it to landscape allowed longer text per day, but there was still a lot left out.
 I saw that he had moved to the MagInkDash concept and I wanted to combine the two.
 My version works using the original Waveshare 12.48" Tri-color E-Ink Display (although I'm only using black and white at the moment).
 It also runs locally on a PiSugar 3 powered Raspberry Pi W. I removed the OpenAI integration because the random facts and information didn't appeal to me.
 I would rather use that space on the screen for more calendar events.

 There definitely is some more work to be done on this project.
 There are some compromises with the current setup that make it less than ideal.
 For starters, using the Raspberry Pi W and the PiSugar, it can only update once a day when the PiSugar boots the Pi up.
-The main drawback for this is the current weather is only accurate at 6am, which I have it set to boot up.
+The main drawback for this is the current weather is only accurate at 6am, when I have it set to boot up.
 After that, it's stale information and actually distracts from the usefulness of the display.
 I'm planning on rebuilding the weather side of it to be more useful with a once-a-day refresh cycle.

 ## Hardware Required
 - [Raspberry Pi Zero WH](https://www.raspberrypi.com/news/zero-wh/) - Header pins are needed to connect to the E-Ink display
 - [Waveshare 12.48" Tri-color E-Ink Display](https://www.waveshare.com/product/12.48inch-e-paper-module-b.htm)) - Used to display the generated dashboard.
-- [Pisugar3](https://www.tindie.com/products/pisugar/pisugar3-battery-for-raspberry-pi-zero/)[Amazon](https://www.amazon.com/dp/B09MJ8SCGD) - Provides the RTC and battery.
+- [Pisugar3](https://www.tindie.com/products/pisugar/pisugar3-battery-for-raspberry-pi-zero/)([Amazon](https://www.amazon.com/dp/B09MJ8SCGD)) - Provides the RTC and battery.

 ## How It Works